How Much Does Child Custody Mediation Cost?

 Because children are so heavily influenced by the environment that they grow up in, the court heavily scrutinizes the character of each parent.
 Prior instances of substance use, prolonged unemployment, and infidelity can all be detrimental to a custody appeal.
 The goal of a custody judge is to place the child with a parent who can teach leadership and responsibility by example.
 Thus, the ideal candidate would display strong character attributes across the board.

-These are just some of the guidelines that the court system uses in determining child custody cases.
+These are just some guidelines the court system uses in determining child custody cases.
 There are other variables, such as finances, that play into the decision as well.
-But the majority of the other factors are considered quantitative, meaning they can be supplemented by other methods like child support.
-The primary considerations are given to how the parent promotes the child’s development.
+However, other factors are considered quantitative, meaning other methods, such as child support, can supplement them.
+The primary consideration is how the parent promotes the child’s development.
 This involves time spent with the child, creating a positive environment for the child, and serving as a role model by example.
-Concentrating on these characteristics are the best things for custodial candidates to concentrate on.
+Concentrating on these characteristics is the best thing for custodial candidates to concentrate on.

 Knowing what the judge is looking for and how to present your strengths is the best way to win child custody.